Editor's note: This article was published in July 2021, and has been updated to reflect our latest impact.

 And under significant pressure from citizens everywhere, governments, businesses, and philanthropists can be persuaded to mobilize the funds and resources needed to end poverty, and the systemic inequalities and issues that fuel poverty, worldwide.

 This is the belief at the heart of Global Citizen’s mission.
-We harness the voices of everyday citizens and activists to encourage governments, businesses, and philanthropists to make commitments to support the United Nations’ Global Goals — 17 goals that seek to defeat poverty, demand equity, and defend the planet.
+We harness the voices of everyday citizens and activists to encourage governments, businesses, and philanthropists to make commitments to support the United Nations’ Global Goals — 17 goals that seek to empower women and girls, drive climate action, and break the systemic barriers that keep people trapped in poverty.
 We then follow up to make sure promises are kept.

 But we’re only able to inspire commitments thanks to the power of Global Citizens everywhere “taking action.”